nautechsystems/nautilus_trader/docs/getting_started/installation.md

 Download the appropriate `.whl` for your operating system and Python version, then run:

     pip install <file-name>.whl

-## Nightly wheels

-Nightly binary wheels for `nautilus_trader` are built and published daily from the `nightly` branch using the version format `dev.{date}` (e.g., `1.208.0.dev20241212` for December 12, 2024).
-These wheels allow testing of the latest features and fixes that have not yet been included in a stable PyPI release.

-**To install the latest nightly build**:

-    pip install -U --index-url=https://nautechsystems.github.io/nautilus_trader/simple/ nautilus_trader

-**To install a specific nightly build** (e.g., `1.208.0.dev20241212` for December 12, 2024):

-    pip install -U --index-url=https://nautechsystems.github.io/nautilus_trader/simple/ nautilus_trader==1.208.0.dev20241212

-**Notes**:
-- The `develop` branch is merged into `nightly` daily at **14:00 UTC** (if there are changes).
-- A 3-day lookback window is maintained, retaining only the last 3 nightly builds.

 ## Versioning and releases